quixio/quix-environment-operator/README.md

 A Kubernetes controller for secure, declarative provisioning of isolated application environments.
 Automates namespace creation, RBAC scoping, and policy enforcement via CRD.

-**Note:** Open source for transparency, not for general use outside the Quix ecosystem.
+**Note:** This project is open source and can be used by anyone, but it is primarily designed for use within the Quix ecosystem.

 ## Features